leahneukirchen/nq/README.md

   the standard input or a file; `nq` takes a single command as its command line arguments.

-* `nq` doesn't rely on a daemon and relies on a directory to manage the queue.
+* `nq` doesn't rely on a daemon, and uses a directory to manage the queue.
   `task-spooler` automatically launches a daemon to manage a queue.

 * `task-spooler` can set a maximum number of simultaneous jobs.